Pyroseza/Pyroseza/README.md

 - 📫 How to reach me: **jarpri zero eight at gmail dot com**

-- 👨‍💻 All of my projects are available at: **https://github.com/Pyroseza** (if you can't see it that's because it's top secret! 🤫
+- 👨‍💻 All of my projects are available at: **https://github.com/Pyroseza** (if you can't see it that's because it's top secret! 🤫)

 - 📄 Know about my experiences **https://www.linkedin.com/in/jarrod-price/**

-- ⚡ Fun fact **I have ADHD! 🐿**
+- ⚡ Fun fact **I have ADHD!** SQUIRREL!!🐿

 <h1 align="center">My Skills</h1>